NDrive/graylog-archiver/README.md

 # graylog-archiver
-Archives graylog closed indices with rsync.
+Archives graylog indices based in their age.